bxparks/AceWire/README.md

 * master mode only, no slave
 * no multi-master negotiation
 * no clock stretching
-* only 7-bit addresses needed, no 10-bit addresses
+* only 7-bit addresses supported, no 10-bit addresses

 For more advanced usage, the standard `<Wire.h>` library is available for each Arduino platform.
 But the standard `<Wire.h>` library has number of